Coming up with low FODMAP snacks to have while on the go can be easier said than done!

-You can find low FODMAP snacks sold by low FODMAP brands available at your regular supermarket and health food stores.
+You can find low FODMAP snacks sold is any food shop.

 Examples of low FODMAP snack brands available either online or at your local supermarket include:

 - Fodilicious cookies – Certified low FODMAP friendly, plant-based, bite-sized cookies that come as cocoa, ginger and coconut flavours.

 - Orgran cookies – Certified low FODMAP friendly brand producing zesty lemon or chocolate cacao flavours.